 AC capacitors on a UPS input circuit provide input harmonic filtering and power factor control to improve electrical characteristics in the power system, lowering system costs, enhancing reliability and increasing the system’s life cycle.

-A typical UPS of the mid power range uses an average of ten power capacitors per system for filtering.
+A typical uninterruptible power supply of the mid-power range uses an average of ten power capacitors per system for filtering.

 What are the different types of capacitors?

-AC capacitors on a UPS output circuit provide voltage control and filtering of inverter waveform switching frequency and harmonic distortion, supplying reactive power to non-linear loads – this basically improves UPS output voltage.
+AC capacitors on a UPS output circuit provide voltage control and filtering of inverter waveform switching frequency and harmonic distortion, supplying reactive, uninterruptible power to non-linear loads – this basically improves UPS output voltage.

-DC capacitors provide an essential link between the input (rectification circuit) and the output (inverter circuit) of the UPS.
-The DC link capacitor is used to reduce the ripples in the rectified DC supply to the inverter and are essential part of the booster circuit.
+DC capacitors provide an essential link between the input (rectification circuit) and the output (inverter circuit) of the UPS system.
+The DC-link capacitor is used to reduce the ripples in the rectified DC supply to the inverter and is an essential part of the booster circuit.

 Failure of capacitor

-As with all models and manufacturers of UPS, AC and DC capacitors have a finite working life and should be replaced as part of an ongoing preventative maintenance regime.
+As with all models and manufacturers of UPS systems, AC and DC capacitors have a finite working life and should be replaced as part of an ongoing preventative maintenance regime.
 Their manufacturer recommends that capacitors are replaced after 5 years of operation on the assumption that the PowerWAVE UPS has been operated in ambient temperatures of less than 25ºC.
-If the capacitors should fail, they may cause damage to other components within the UPS system, which may result in great expense to repair and unforeseen downtime.
-The mode of failure for over-aged capacitors is such that this may also trigger fire alarm and suppression systems, further emphasising the need to replace them in line with manufacturer’s recommendations.
+If the capacitors should fail, they may cause damage to other components within the UPS system.
+This may result in great expense to repair and unforeseen downtime.
+The mode of failure for over-aged capacitors is such that this may also trigger the fire alarm and suppression systems, further emphasising the need to replace them in line with the manufacturer’s recommendations.